A Weaker Notion of Atomicity in Integral Domains: Notation and Background

 Let $D$ be an integral domain.
 Let $f \in D[X]$ be a nonzero polynomial, and let $A_f$ be the ideal of $D$ generated by the coefficients of $f$.
 We say that $f$ is \emph{primitive} (resp., \emph{super-primitive}) if the only common divisors of its coefficients are the units of $D$ (resp., $A_f^{-1}=D$).
 Following \cite{AS75}, we say that: \begin{itemize} \item[$\bullet$] $D$ is a GL-domain if the product of two primitive polynomials in $D$ remains a primitive polynomial. \item[$\bullet$] $D$ is a PSP-domain if every super-primitive polynomial over $D$ is primitive. \end{itemize} Let $S$ be a nonempty subset of $D$, recall that a common divisor $d\in D$ of $S$ is called \emph{maximal common divisor} (MCD) if for every common divisor $c\in D$ of $S$, if $c\mid _D d$ then $c$ is associate to $d$.
 The domain $D$ is called an MCD-domain if every nonempty subset of $D$ has at least one maximal common divisor \cite{Rot}.
 Following \cite{EK}, we say that $D$ is an MCD-finite domain if every nonempty finite subset of nonzero elements of D has only a finite number of maximal common divisors (possibly zero).

 We end this section by recalling the definition of the main tool used in this article. \begin{definition} Let $D$ be an integral domain, and let $X$ be an indeterminate over $D$.
-Let $M$ be a cancellative trosion-free monoid.
+Let $M$ be a cancellative torsion-free monoid.
 The monoid domain of $M$ over $D$, denoted by $D[M]$, consists of all polynomial expressions with coefficients in $D$ and exponents in $M$.

-\end{definition} Since the monoid $M$ is cancellative and torsion-free, $M$ is totally ordred.
-If $\prec$ is a such order, then every element $f\in D[M]$ is uniquely expressible as: where $a_i \neq 0$ for every $i=1,\ldots,n$, and $s_1\prec s_2\prec \cdots\prec s_n$.
+\end{definition} Since the monoid $M$ is cancellative and torsion-free, it embeds in its quotient group, which is a torsion-free commutative group.
+By a result of Levi~\cite{L13}, such a group admits a total order compatible with the group operation; hence $M$ can be equipped with a total ordering $\prec$ compatible with its monoid structure.
+Then every nonzero element $f\in D[M]$ is uniquely expressible as: where $a_i \neq 0$ for every $i=1,\ldots,n$, and $s_1\prec s_2\prec \cdots\prec s_n$.
 In this case, $s_1$ is called the order of $f$ and denoted by $\ord f$.
 The element $s_n$ (resp., $a_n$) is called the degree (resp., the leading coefficient) of $f$ and denoted by $\deg f$ (resp., $lc(f)$).
-On the other hand, $D[M]$ is an integral domain (commutative with identity) such that We note that $D[M]$ is a GCD-domain if and only if $D$ is a GCD-domain and $M$ is a GCD-monoid.
+On the other hand, $D[M]$ is an integral domain (commutative with identity) such that see \cite[Corollary~4.2]{GP74}.
+We note that $D[M]$ is a GCD-domain if and only if $D$ is a GCD-domain and $M$ is a GCD-monoid \cite{GP74}.
 Monoid domains generalize polynomial rings.
 In particular, $D[X]=D[M]$ for $M=\Z_+$.
 These domains have been studied extensively and have proven useful for constructing examples and counterexamples in various areas of commutative ring theory \cite{G72,GP74,K01}. \\